5 FAH-4 H-700

 5 FAH-4 H-712 BACKGROUND

 a.
-The GAO, headed by the comptroller general, an agent of Congress.
+The GAO, headed by the comptroller general, is a Congressional entity.
 The GAO is generally authorized and directed by 31 U.S.C.
 712 to investigate “matters relating to the receipt, disbursement, and use of public money” (e.g., examination of fund administration, property utilization, and the conduct of programs to determine if they are run effectively and economically).
 In addition, as stated in 31 U.S.C.
 717, the comptroller general “shall evaluate the results of a program or activity the U.S. Government carries out under existing law:

 (1) On the initiative of the comptroller general;